Irymple (Vic.)

 Table Chart PROFILE FAQ

-Irymple's population, as of November 2025, is estimated at around 6,435.
-This figure reflects a growth of 458 people since the 2021 Census, which reported a population of 5,977.
-The increase is inferred from AreaSearch's estimation of the resident population at 6,276 in June 2024, based on ABS ERP data, and an additional 115 validated new addresses since the Census date.
-This results in a density ratio of 99 persons per square kilometer.
-Irymple's growth rate of 7.7% since the 2021 census exceeded both its SA4 region (1.3%) and SA3 area, positioning it as a growth leader.
-Natural growth contributed approximately 41.0% of overall population gains during recent periods.
+The population of the suburb of Irymple (Vic.) was estimated at around 6,440 as of Feb 2026.
+This figure reflects an increase of 463 people since the 2021 Census, which reported a population of 5,977 people.
+The increase is inferred from AreaSearch's estimation of the resident population at 6,276 following examination of ABS data released in June 2024, and an additional 114 validated new addresses since the Census date.
+This results in a population density ratio of 99 persons per square kilometer.
+The suburb experienced a growth rate of 7.7% between the 2021 Census and Feb 2026, exceeding both the SA4 region (1.5%) and the SA3 area.
+Natural growth contributed approximately 41.0% to overall population gains during recent periods.

 Frequently Asked Questions - Population